 Turning the Garage Door into a Canvas

-In 2017, we added 4 seven-segment displays to our garage door.
-These presented several interesting challenges due to the need for the garage door to remain operational.
+In 2020, we replaced the 4 seven-segment displays on the garage door with a full LED pixel screen.
+As with the old elements, the pixel screen presented several interesting challenges due to the need for the garage door to remain operational.

 Bringing the Lights to the Sidewalk